After reading this, you will be able to make a fire using anything

 How to make a fire teepee

 Now that we have our essentials for what we need to make a fire: tinder, kindling, and fuel, we need to know how to build the fire so that it is able to turn into a self-sustaining campfire without us having to blow on it.
 After it’s done, all we have to do is fuel it up.

-Start with the bird’s nest – For every one of the ways below on how to start a fire, you need to make sure that your tinder is in a bird’s nest shape (image right) and catch any spark in the concave part of the nest.
+Start with the bird’s nest – For every one of the ways below on how to start a fire, you need to make sure that your tinder is in a bird’s nest shape (featured image) and catch any spark in the concave part of the nest.
 There is no point going to all of the effort of rubbing two sticks together if you’re not going to catch the little ember or spark that it causes.

 Blowing the spark into a flame – Once the spark is in there you need to blow gently onto the ember and it will create a flame in the tinder.
 You now have a fire.
 Before you start any fire-making method you should have your kindling set up in a tee-pee (tent) method with a small opening for your bird’s nest.
 Once the bird’s nest has a sustainable flame, you should be putting it straight into the kindling with the fuel logs on standby.

 Damp or wet areas – If you are doing this in a damp, jungle-like area, or you are working in a snow-covered environment you should keep the bird’s nest suspended in your hands while you are working on creating a fire.
 Once you have bird’s nest alight I would call this a sustainable flame as it is one that will last on a damp flooring.
 Once you have that bird’s nest alight, you can then use it in the main fire tee-pee.